jhdavey/readmegenerator/README.md

 ## Tests

-Please contact me below if you run into any bugs.
+If you run into any errors or bugs while using this app, please contact me.

 ## Questions